Botlhale-AI/docusaurus/docs/0 - Platform/help-desk/8 - Queue Management.md

 Queue management is a crucial aspect of running a successful business, especially in the service industry.
 A queue management system allows you to effectively manage customer flow, minimize wait times, and provide an efficient service experience.
 This eliminates the need for manual queue management, providing a more enjoyable experience for your customers and improving the overall efficiency of your business.

-The following image gives you a look at the Queue management interface.
+The following image gives you a look at the Queue Management interface.

 ![queue management](https://botlhale-ai-assets.s3.amazonaws.com/queue-management.png)